Skip to content

 • Build escape hatches that let advanced teams customize golden paths for edge cases

-• Spotify coined “Golden Paths” in 2020 to describe their paved roads approach—paths that are well-lit, well-maintained, and lead somewhere good
+• Spotify formally documented “Golden Paths” in 2020 to describe their paved roads approach—paths that are well-lit, well-maintained, and lead somewhere good.

-• Netflix’s “Paved Road” handles 90% of use cases, freeing platform teams to support the genuinely unique 10%
+• Netflix’s “Paved Road” handles over 90% of internal use cases, freeing platform teams to support the genuinely unique 10%.

-• Organizations with mature golden paths report 60-80% reduction in time-to-production for new services
+• Organizations with mature golden paths report up to an 80% reduction in time-to-production for new services, dropping lead times from weeks to hours.

 A golden path (also called paved road, happy path, or blessed path) is: